apache/incubator-brooklyn/docs/meta/irc.md

 patient if you don't get an instant answer - unless there's already a conversation happening folk will probably not have their eyes on the channel.)

-You may want to do other things while you wait, like reviewing the [brooklyn-users](https://groups.google.com/forum/#!forum/brooklyn-users) and
-[brooklyn-dev](https://groups.google.com/forum/#!forum/brooklyn-dev) lists to see if anyone has had the same issue before.
+You may want to do other things while you wait, like reviewing the [brooklyn mailing list](https://mail-archives.apache.org/mod_mbox/incubator-brooklyn-dev/) lists to see if anyone has had the same issue before.

 ## Brooklyn IRC Channel